MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 4. If you have Azure Information Protection clients (classic), select the checkbox **Enable deeper analytics into your sensitive data** if you want to store the actual data that's identified as being a sensitive information type.
 For more information about this setting, see the [Content matches for deeper analysis](#content-matches-for-deeper-analysis) section on this page.

 5. Select **OK**.

-After the workspace is configured, do the following if you publish sensitivity labels in one of the following management centers: Office 365 Security & Compliance Center, Microsoft 365 security center, Microsoft 365 compliance center:

-- In the Azure portal go to **Azure Information Protection** > **Manage** > **Unified labeling**, and select **Publish**.

-    Select this **Publish** option every time you make a labeling change (create, modify, delete) in your labeling center.

 You're now ready to view the reports.